openAgile/CommitStream.Web/doc/deployment.md

 ## Goals and options for toggling feature in VersionOne instance

-Goals:
+###Goals###

 * Minimize work that Ops has to do
-* Be able to "push" toggle from our side or allow customer to signup remotely, either in-app or on the CS web site, and then the feature appears

-Options:
+* Minimize amount of code baked into Core builds
+ * Correlate: Strive for Continuous Delivery
+* Allow customer to signup via their own instance, perhaps only after we have enabled them to see the option via our own remote action.
+See details below in the Hybrid approach.

+###Implementation options###

 ## Full Continuous Delivery (CD)